Dilip Chandra Nath

-Dilip Chandra Nath is an Indian academician and professor.
-He is a emeritus professor and honorary advisor at Royal Global University (officially established as The Assam Royal Global University, Guwahati).
-He previously served as the vice chancellor of Assam University, Silchar (a central University), India from 2016 to 2022.
-Before taking the position of a vice chancellor at Assam University, he was a professor of statistics at Gauhati University, India.
+Dilip Chandra Nath (born 28 November 1952) is an Indian statistician and academic administrator.
+He is a professor emeritus and honorary advisor at Royal Global University (officially The Assam Royal Global University, Guwahati).
+From 2016 to 2022 he was the vice-chancellor of Assam University, Silchar, a central university.
+Before that he spent nearly three decades on the faculty of the Department of Statistics at Gauhati University, where he was professor of statistics.